Bandipotu (2015 film): Plot

 Next, Vishwa goes after Seshagiri by posing as an American businessman.
-Seshagiri sees through his ruse, having learned about the defrauding of Makrandam, and claims that he can't be fooled.
-Vishwa challenges him to give a 10 crore (100 million) check to him under the condition that Seshagiri calls the bank beforehand to add extra permission requirements, which he accepts in his arrogance.
-The initially smug Seshagiri gets tensed over time checking if the check is deposited yet and shows his anger at work and at home.
-He then wakes up to discover that the check has been portrayed as a donation to charity, creating a national spectacle and leaving him no choice but to allow the check to be cashed.
-The ruling chief minister (Sayaji Shinde), jealous that he didn't give any money to him, cancels a contract for a 5000 crore (50 billion) hydropower project, angering Seshagiri, who decides to partner with Makrandam to figure out how to retaliate.
+Seshagiri sees through his ruse, having learned of Makrandam's defrauding, and claims he cannot be fooled.
+Vishwa challenges him to give him a ₹10 crore (US$100 million) check on the condition that Seshagiri call the bank beforehand to add extra permission requirements, which he accepts out of arrogance.
+The initially smug Seshagiri becomes tense over time, checking if the check is deposited, and shows his anger at work and at home.
+He then wakes up to discover that the check has been portrayed as a donation to charity, creating a national spectacle and leaving him no choice but to allow it to be cashed.
+The ruling Chief Minister (Sayaji Shinde), jealous that Seshagiri did not give him any money, cancels a contract for a ₹5000 crore (US$50 billion) hydropower project, angering Seshagiri, who decides to partner with Makrandam to figure out how to retaliate.

-Finally, Vishwa gets Bhale Babu by revealing his knowledge of Bhale Babu's ambition to become Prime Minister of India as well as secret affair, and convinces him to run in the village elections while acting as his campaign manager.
+Finally, Vishwa targets Bhale Babu by revealing his knowledge of the latter's ambition to become Prime Minister of India as well as his secret affair, and convinces him to run in the village elections while acting as his campaign manager.
 Their main opponent is Parvathalu (Chandra Mohan), a righteous man who decries Bhale Babu's rowdyism through his newspaper Agni.
 To stop Parvathalu, Vishwa and Bhale Babu force him to sell his newspaper to them and withdraw.
-But at a press meet for his candidacy's filing, the campaign and manifesto videos are switched with ones that show his misdeeds.
+But at a press meet for his candidacy's filing, the campaign and manifesto videos are replaced with ones showing his misdeeds.
 During the chaos, Jahnavi hugs Vishwa, which Chikati Rao, who had secretly followed Vishwa the whole time, reports to Seshagiri and Makrandam.
-Chikati Rao tries to pin the switch on Vishwa, but it turns out Vishwa had seen Chikati Rao earlier and instead plants the original videos in his bag, allowing him to escape.
-Makrandam and Seshagiri then visit Satyanarayana's house and threaten to kill him, but they came to know that they were being recorded as Vishwa reveals how Parvathalu and some others were merely playing roles in the scam.
+Chikati Rao tries to pin the switch on Vishwa, but it turns out that Vishwa had seen Chikati Rao earlier and instead plants the original videos in his bag, allowing him to escape.
+Makrandam and Seshagiri then visit Satyanarayana's house and threaten to kill him.
+They realize they were being recorded, as Vishwa reveals how Parvathalu and others were merely playing roles in the scam.
 To save themselves, they admit Satyanarayana was wronged and establish a charitable foundation in his name.
-Vishwa reveals that his parents were victims of the original chit fund's scam, which is why he didn't take any fees, and goes back to his life of fraud with a purpose.
+Vishwa reveals that his parents were victims of the original chit fund's scam, which is why he did not take any fees, and goes back to his life of fraud with a purpose.